nicktodd/ml-deployment-workshop/01_video_transcode_pipeline.md

 6. The rest can be left as defaults, so you can simply select `Create build project`.

-7. To set up the permissions, select `Build Details` for your new CodeBuild project, and then scroll down and click on the Service Role.
+7. This step is important as your build will fail to run without the necessary permissions!
+To set up the permissions, select `Build Details` for your new CodeBuild project, and then scroll down and click on the Service Role.
 Now click `Attach Policies`.
 Add the following Policies:

   * AmazonS3FullAccess - so it can access both the S3 bucket for codebuild artifacts
   * AWSCloudFormationFullAccess - so it can run your cloudformation template